 - The project archive also must include a readme.txt file that provides a project summary, deployment instructions and scripts, technical application requirements, and, if applicable, the default application passwords.
 For additional detail regarding delivery, please contact MultimediaSupport@ahrq.hhs.gov.

-- Third-Party Components: All open-source and commercially licensed third-party components must either be purchased or approved by AHRQ/OCKT.
+- Third-party components: All open-source and commercially licensed third-party components must either be purchased or approved by AHRQ/OC.

-- Production and Licensing Agreements: Contractors must provide OCKT with the documents, contracts, releases, permissions, licenses, and other materials associated with the production and creation of their multimedia product at the time of delivery of the product, including, but not limited to, the following:
+- Production and licensing agreements: Contractors must provide OC with the documents, contracts, releases, permissions, licenses, and other materials associated with the production and creation of their multimedia product at the time of delivery of the product, including, but not limited to, the following:

 - Location agreements, location releases, and/or production permits.
 Please refer to Appendix 5-D for examples of these forms.

-2 The language provided in this document is not intended to be inclusive and only touches the major issues that Contractors may encounter regarding developing multimedia content.
+2. The language provided in this document is not intended to be inclusive and only touches on the major issues that contractors may encounter regarding developing multimedia content.
 One source for additional legal information is Media Law for Producers, 4th Edition, by Philip H. Miller.
-Exact and complete legal guidance should be obtained from AHRQ's legal advisors.
+Exact and complete legal guidance should be obtained from AHRQ’s legal advisors.

-6 More specific information about contracting and copyright can be found in Federal Acquisition Regulation 52.227 Paragraphs 14-18, Rights in Data (https://acquisition.gov/far/current/html/52_227.html).
+6. More specific information about contracting and copyright can be found in Federal Acquisition Regulation 52.227 Paragraphs 14-18, Rights in Data.
 Paragraph 17, Rights in Data-Special Works (Dec 2007), is written into Section H of every contract with AHRQ.